-Funds Available : Estimated @ \$1,000,000
+Funds Available : \$1,000,000 (estimated)

-Grant Maximum : \$500,000 (\$750,000 if project includes infrastructure activities)
+Grant Maximum: \$750,000

-Grant Minimum: \$50.000
+Grant Minimum : \$50,000

 This program is primarily designed to assist in the development of sustainable communities through revitalization of in-town residential neighborhoods.
 Projects must incorporate comprehensive strategies for linking commercial revitalization successes with improvements to neighborhoods that are generally adjacent to downtown or business centers.
-Such neighborhoods should be within walking distance to downtown or business centers (typically no more than a $\frac{1}{2}$ mile from the downtown or business center).
+Such neighborhoods should be within walking distance to downtown or business centers (typically no more than a 1/2 mile from the downtown or business center).
 Neighborhoods where significant CDBG and/or other funds have previously been expended may not be appropriate for this program.
 A local government may address no more than one neighborhood at a time.

 Neighborhood revitalization can involve a phased program of planning and implementation that may be funded with CDBG and/or other funds.
-A locally funded neighborhood revitalization plan (or previously CDBG-funded Village Renaissance plan) is a pre-requisite to implementation funding, and the plan must be submitted to GA with the application for Neighborhood Revitalization implementation funding.
+A locally funded neighborhood revitalization plan (or previously CDBG-funded Village Renaissance plan) is a pre-requisite to implementation funding, and the plan must be submitted to GA with the application request for Neighborhood Revitalization implementation funding.
 The plan should identify community needs, prioritize activities designed to comprehensively revitalize the neighborhood with CDBG and other funds, and set out a realistic plan for implementation of CDBG eligible and other activities in two possible consecutive implementation phases.